Joanna Scanlan: Career

 Scanlan and Vicki Pepperdine teamed up again to write and star in their BBC Four comedy series Puppy Love, which follows two women at their dog training classes on the Wirral.
 Under their production company George and George Co., they are currently adapting Puppy Love with HBO for America and a new sitcom This Land is Ours is in development for US Network IFC.

 Scanlan plays lead character DI Inspector 'Viv Deering' in Paul Abbott's BAFTA nominated and RTS award-winning primetime drama, No Offence.

 Scanlan appeared as Cathy in the 2016 romantic comedy Bridget Jones's Baby.

 Other film credits include Charles Dickens' wife in The Invisible Woman and roles in Get Santa, Testament of Youth, In the Loop, The Bad Education Movie, The Other Boleyn Girl, Stardust, Notes on a Scandal, Girl With A Pearl Earring, Pin Cushion, After Love and Kinky Boots.

 Additional television credits include Death Comes To Pemberley, Fungus the Bogeyman, Mapp & Lucia, Heading Out, Stella, Doc Martin, One Foot in the Grave, Spaced and Slow Horses.

 On stage, Scanlan has worked with Thea Sharrock in her production of Cloud 9 at the Almeida Theatre and Top Girls, with Rufus Norris in Vernon God Little at the Young Vic, and featured in Polly Teale's Madame Bovery.

 Scanlan appeared in the first two episodes of McDonald & Dodds in 2020.
 In 2021, Scanlon played Ma opposite Bradley Walsh’s Pop in The Larkins.

 In March 2022, she received the BAFTA Award for Best Actress in a Leading Role for the film After Love (2020).
 Scanlan gave thanks in Welsh, "Diolch yn fawr iawn as we say in my country!
 BAFTA thank you so much...some stories have surprising endings don't they," and also thanked the film’s writer and director and the crew.

 In Sally Wainwright's TV series Riot Women, airing on BBC One in 2025, Scanlan plays Beth, a teacher forming a punk-rock band with a group of other women.

+Scanlan starred in Mercy, written by Peter Bradshaw, which was released as an Audible Original in January 2026.